Wjonke/Sprint-Challenge--JavaScript/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+.foreach calls a function on each element in an array, it however does not return anything.
+It can mutate the items in the array though.

+.map actually uses the returned elements in an array and creates a new array of the same size with the new items.

 2. What is the difference between a function and a method?

+a function returns a value(s) from a single or a bunch of inputs.

+A method is similar to a function but it is internal to an class.
+It is used only with OOP.

 3. What is closure?

+Finally getting over seeing your ex around town with.. j/k

+Closure is where an inner function has access to the functions outer variables as well as its own, it cannot however dive "inwards"  only "outwards"

 4. Describe the four rules of the 'this' keyword.

+Window or global binding- This is where the value of "this" is set to the global scale and is generally dicouraged.

+Implicit binding- when a function is called with a word.word, the value to the left of the "." is what THIS is implicitly bound to

+New binding- When a constructor function is used, THIS is refers to the value of that specific new object created and is then returned by the constructor function.

+Explicit binding- objects can be called explicitly with the using .call and .apply, directly giving THIS value

 5. Why do we need super() in an extended class?

+This allows the child class to INHERIT and call the parent class' functions.

+without super, there is not correlation between the two and they will be on the same level.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product